In the middle of my summer vacation in Portugal, I lost my drone in the ocean.

 The second request I sent in, a few days later, was met with “sorry you lost your drone, we can’t really analyze the data you have, because you’re not covered under the warranty — it’s expired.”

 Of course, I bough the *extended* warranty called “DJI Refresh+” which should, you know, *extend* the warranty.
-Apparently, after a few days of arguing, DJI’s representative decided that the extended warranty was still in effect, but didn’t extend my warranty, so the request was close.
+Apparently, after a few days of arguing, DJI’s representative decided that the extended warranty was still in effect, but didn’t extend my warranty, so the request was closed.
 “Sorry you lost your drone.
 We can’t analyze your data.”

 Not to give up easily, I tried again a few days later.
 I sent in a request, asking to have the data analyzed.
 Their response was “sorry, looks like your warranty’s expired.”